patrickmelix/PLAMS/doc/source/examples/MDJobs.rst

 * ``AMSMDScanDensityJob`` for running MD deformation simulations while isotropically scaling the density

+* ``AMSNVESpawnerJob`` is a special MultiJob that runs several NVE simulations with initial velocities taken from evenly spaced frames in a previous job.

 Some default values are different from AMS.
 For example, the checkpoint frequency is set to a higher number, and the thermostat constant ``tau`` is automatically set to 400 times the timestep, by default.